gannjondal/mb3d-formulas/formulas-jit/Newton3D/README.md

    https://www.deviantart.com/gannjondal/gallery/77446093/terra-newtonia

 ## Formula naming:
-- `JIT` is the mandatory prefix for JIT formulas
+- `JIT` is the mandatory prefix for JIT formulas.
-- `gnj` is my 3-digit identifier (for `gannjondal`)
+- `gnj` is my 3-digit identifier (for `gannjondal`).
+Other developers may introduce their own acronyms.
 - `RealPowNewt` = (3D) Newton fractal formula using triplex numbers, and a free power parameter of type floating point
 - `Pow3Newton` = (3D) Newton fractal formula using triplex numbers for z^`3` ONLY which uses cartesian coordinates.
    Hence it avoids sin/cos/atan/power etc, and should hence be faster than the RealPow versions.

+**One-character identifiers:**
+- `E` stands for _easy to use_:  It is for z^n-`1`=0 only, and uses `1` as the one-and-only fix solution.
+- `P` stands for _pretransform_:  The formula _can_ be used as stand-alone formula.
+   However different values of a solution of the Newton-Raphson method, as well as the `c` in `z^n+c` don't introduce anything new (at least not without much on effort), and makes configuration difficult.
+   Nevertheless the older varaiants that allow these settings are still useful mainly as pretransforms:  The combination of inversion, and power allow to introduce great variations of distortions.
+- `C` stands for _correct multiplication of c_:
+  In earlier versions of MB3D JIT formulas I did not take the effort to correctly multiply c.

+**Numbering/Versioning:**
+- `_##`:  The number at the end is just the version:
-- `_01, _02 etc` The logic behind fractal formulas makes it not that easy (well, for me) to ensure backward compatibility.
+  The logic behind fractal formulas makes it not that easy (well, for me) to ensure backward compatibility.
-   I will try to keep an eye to that topic in future, so that there will not be too many of those \_xy variants.
+  Therefore it's most useful to keep old versions somehow, other than usual in software development.
   Also there is not (and will not be) any formula packages that may have an own versioning.
   Finally MB3D requires relatively short formula names (something like <24 characters; I don't recall the exact value) only, so that it's not possible to have something like subversioning like \_01_01 in the most cases.
-   Hence please consider that you may not be able to use a \_02 variant within params originally written with a \_01 of the same type
+  Hence please consider that you may not be able to use a \_02 variant within params originally written with a \_01 of the same type.

-- `E` stands for "easy to use":  It is for z^n-`1`=0 only, and uses `1` as the one-and-only fix solution.
-  There will be versions with a configurable solution parameter (good for pre-transformations only) published later.
-- `C` stands for "correct multiplication of c".
-  In earlier versions of MB3D JIT formulas I did not take the effort to correctly multiply c.
+  I will try to keep an eye to that topic in future, so that there will not be too many of those \_xy variants.
+  If someone should find development rules, and best bractices on how to guarantee backwards compatibility in JIT development I would be happy to take them into account.

 ## Documentation:
 The param description has been over from the formula doc of gnj_RealPowNewtE_01.m3f - the variables in other formulas do slightly differ - please check the individual formulas for details, although I may improve the documentation for some older formulas later (well, I hope)...